TPP riboswitch

 The TPP riboswitch, also known as the THI element and Thi-box riboswitch, is a highly conserved RNA secondary structure.
 It serves as a riboswitch that binds thiamine pyrophosphate (TPP) directly and modulates gene expression through a variety of mechanisms in archaea, bacteria and eukaryotes.
-TPP is the active form of thiamine (vitamin B_{1}), an essential coenzyme synthesised by coupling of pyrimidine and thiazole moieties in bacteria.
-The THI element is an extension of a previously detected thiamin-regulatory element, the thi box, there is considerable variability in the predicted length and structures of the additional and facultative stem-loops represented in dark blue in the secondary structure diagram Analysis of operon structures has identified a large number of new candidate thiamin-regulated genes, mostly transporters, in various prokaryotic organisms.
+TPP is the active form of thiamine (vitamin B_{1}), an essential coenzyme used by all kinds of life.

+The THI element is an extension of a previously detected thiamin-regulatory element, the thi box, there is considerable variability in the predicted length and structures of the additional and facultative stem-loops represented in dark blue in the secondary structure diagram.
 The x-ray crystal structure of the TPP riboswitch aptamer has been solved.

 Experimental 3D structure of the TPP riboswitch.

+Targets and mechanisms

+The classical function of the TPP riboswitch is to control thiamine biosynthetic genes so that they are only translated when needed.
+This function is usually accompanied by the classical positioning of the riboswitch in the 5' UTR; when bound to TPP, the riboswitch causes aberrant splicing, making the mRNA fail to translate.
+Six groups of TPP riboswitches are known in fungi, the first two of perform this function.

+Analysis of operon structures has identified a large number of new candidate thiamin-regulated genes, mostly transporters, in various bacteria.
+The four remaining groups of fungal TPP riboswitches control transporters.

+Ligands

+Pyrithiamine (PT) is often used in the laboratory as a thiamine antagonist because it inhibits thiamine-related enzymes.
+PT pyrophosphate also binds to the TPP riboswitch and downregulates the target genes, making the inhibition harder to escape from.
+However, riboswitch resistance often occurs by mutations that abolish PT binding.
+PT is not used clinically as an antibiotic.
+In addition, the ESKAPE pathogens carry resistant riboswitches.
+(It is also possible that PT can directly bind the riboswitch, as it does not require thiamine kinase to work in E. coli like thiamine itself or other analogues.)

+Nevertheless, there remains some hope in exploiting the TPP riboswitch as a way to disrupt the metabolism of pathogens: after all, it is not found in humans but found in most (if not all) of the pathogenic bacteria and fungi.